 Looking for the absolute best places to put on your travel bucket list?
 Lucky for us, our beautiful globe is filled with so many stunning destinations that we will never run out of new places to travel to.

 So if you need some travel inspiration for your next trip, you are in the right place!
-From lush tropical islands and majestic mountain ranges to breathtaking metropolises, fairytale small towns and incredible natural wonders, here is a list about the most breathtaking destinations in the world that you need to visit at least once in a lifetime.
+From lush tropical islands and majestic mountain ranges to breathtaking metropolises, fairytale small towns, and incredible natural wonders, here is a list of the most breathtaking destinations in the world that you need to visit at least once in a lifetime.

 1. Petra, Jordan